Last checked: 3 June 2026

-This guide helps England fans compare tickets, hospitality, resale risk, viewing times, and travel flexibility without relying on unverified fixture claims.
+This guide helps England fans compare ESTC ticket access, FIFA ticketing, hospitality, resale risk, BBC/ITV viewing, time zones, and flexible travel without relying on unofficial ticket or fixture claims.

-- Use FIFA official ticketing and verified FIFA or England Football updates.
+- Check FIFA ticketing plus England Football / ESTC updates.

 - Biggest risk